k98kurz/sqloquent/readme.md

 ```
 python tests/test_classes.py
+python tests/test_relations.py
 ```

 The tests demonstrate the intended (and actual) behavior of the classes, as well as some contrived examples of how they are used.
-Perusing the tests will be informative to anyone seeking to use this package.
+Perusing the tests will be informative to anyone seeking to use/break this package.

 ## ISC License